edtextanalysis/edtextanalysis.github.io/index.md

   feature: https://www.planwallpaper.com/static/images/wallpaper672898_phFezZz.jpeg
 ---

-# Edinburgh Text Analysis Research Group
+# About Edinburgh Text Analysis Research Group

 The Edinburgh Text Analysis Research Group (EdTA) provides postgraduate students and academics with a platform to discuss projects, issues and ideas related to Computational Text Analysis (also referred to as Automated Content Analysis, Quantitative Content Analysis, Text as Data, Text Mining, and so on).